March- October: Monday - Thursday 10am - 5pm,

-Evening meals available Friday & Sunday à la carte, Saturday Bar & Pub food, from 6.30pm.
+Evening meals available: Friday à la carte, Saturday bistro style menu.

 The ferry runs every half hour, on the hour and half hour from the Seil side.
 The only exception is lunchtime when the ferrymen take a break at 1pm (so you need to catch the 12:30pm or 1:30pm ferry).